Sztorm/TimePicker/README.md

 ### Setting attributes programmatically

-This is an exact equivalent to picker above.
+This is an exact equivalent to the picker above.

 ```xml
 <com.sztorm.timepicker.TimePicker